valeIT/valeIT.github.io/_posts/2019-12-04-bitrise-ios.md

 - Code Signing

-Here you can add the certificates and provisioning profiles if you want to set up code signing manually or use an apple account to set it up automatically.
+For iOS here you can add the certificates and provisioning profiles if you want to set up code signing manually or use an apple account to set it up automatically.
+For Android you can set up your keystore file, alias and password.

 - Secrets

 Here you can add Environemnt Variables that are secretly saved by Bitrise that will be kept private.
+They will be saved securely and used by Bitrise, you can edit them freely, but not see them again even if you're logged in.

 - Environemnt Variables